Hertfordshire: History

 With the departure of the Roman Legions in the early 5th century, the now-unprotected territory was invaded and colonised by the Anglo-Saxons.
 By the 6th century, the majority of the modern county was part of the East Saxon kingdom.
 This relatively short-lived kingdom collapsed in the 9th century, ceding the territory of Hertfordshire to the control of the West Anglians of Mercia.
 The region finally became an English shire in the 10th century, on the merger of the West Saxon and Mercian kingdoms.

 In the midst of the Norse invasions, Hertfordshire was on the front lines of much of the fighting.
 King Edward the Elder, in his reconquest of Norse-held lands in what was to become England, established a "burh" or fort in Hertford, which was to curb Norse activities in the area.
 His father, King Alfred the Great, established the River Lea as a boundary between his kingdom and that of the Norse lord Guthrum, with the north and eastern parts of the county being within the Danelaw.
 There is little evidence however of Norse placenames within this region, and many of the Anglo-Saxon features remained intact to this day.
-The county however suffered from renewed Norse raids in the late 10th to early 11th centuries, as armies led by Danish kings Swein Forkbeard and Cnut the Great harried the country as part of their attempts to undermine and overthrow English king Athelred the Unready.
+The county however suffered from renewed Norse raids in the late 10th to early 11th centuries, as armies led by Danish kings Swein Forkbeard and Cnut the Great harried the country as part of their attempts to undermine and overthrow English king Æthelred the Unready.